snakem982/Pandora-Box/README.md

 - MacOS 11.0+ ARM64

 ## Friendly Reminder
+- Because the author does not have a Windows computer, <br>the software is not fully tested on Windows. <br>If it cannot run, please replace it with other software.
 - New versions released at the end of every month.
 - Please be patient when starting for the first time.